foo-software/emoji-finder/README.md

 # `emoji-finder`

-> A deep dive example into React Hooks including `useMemo`, `useRef`, other APIs like `React.memo` and `React.Profiler`.
+> A deep dive example into React Hooks including `useEffect`, `useMemo`, `useRef`, other APIs like `React.memo` and `React.Profiler`.
 The purpose of this demo is to illustrate ways to improve React Render performance with techniques including debouncing and memoization.

 ## Credits